 In most cases, focus group research conducted on behalf of the Texas Lottery is combined with mini-labs.
-Mini-labs are typically one-hour sessions in which participants fill out a survey in a classroom setting.
+Mini-labs are typically one-hour sessions in which participants complete a written survey in a classroom setting.
 Since mini-labs involve a larger sample-size than the focus groups, they add a quantitative component to the qualitative information gathered via the focus groups.

-Data Collection Time Frame/Cycle: Data is collected within a week during a one to three-night session.
+Data Collection Time Frame/Cycle: Data is collected within a week during one to three nightly sessions.